IceNet LLC is an infant in the VoIP market, but CEO and telecom industry veteran Bill Stapleton said that his staff

 With any startup, however, the inevitable question of sustainability arises, especially when a product or service is paired up against established vendors in the form of Cisco Systems Inc. or Avaya Inc.

 "Our network is a heck of a lot more nimble," Stapleton said.
-"We didn't try to
+"We didn't try to reinvent VoIP; we worked with a number of companies in a vertical market to produce services they need to be competitive in their own markets."

 According to Stapleton, IceNet is targeting several markets: mid-range cable companies with a subscriber base between 75,000 and 500,000, broadband VoIP, hardware resellers and a tentative fifth segment involving broadband over power lines.
 The final segment is tentative, Stapleton said, as it will not become mainstream until well into 2005 or later.